-An employee or an employment contract is a signed agreement that legally defines the relationship of an employee and an employer.
+An employee or an employment contract is a signed agreement that legally defines the relationship between an employee and an employer.
 This document establishes both the rights and responsibilities of both parties during the employment period.
-This is commonly applicable to part-time, full-time, permanent, temporary, and probationary employees.
+This is commonly applied to part-time, full-time, permanent, temporary, and probationary employees.

-Statistics shows that there is an increase of workforce in the business world.
-Writing an employment contract is important in hiring someone because this clarifies expectations and responsibilities between you and your employee.
-At the same time, this protects you from cases on employee termination, resignation, and wage disputes.
-The absence of a contract leaves an ambiguous relationship between you and your employee.
+Statistics show that there is an increase in the workforce in the business world.
+Writing an employment contract is important in hiring someone because this clarifies expectations and responsibilities between employees and employers.
+At the same time, this protects employees from cases on termination, resignation, and wage disputes.
+Continue reading to have more insights.

 Make your contract simple and legible.
 Input the basic information needed in your contract such as the title of your contract, the parties included as well as their respective information.
 A simple contract commonly has around 1 to 2 pages, but you can always add more to elaborate further information in your contract.

 Compensate your employees properly and outline it in your contract.
-List down their benefits such as government mandated benefits, leaves, insurance, and bonuses.
+List down their benefits like government-mandated benefits, leaves, insurance, and bonuses.
 Describe each of these benefits and specify their qualifications on how to acquire them.
 You may include performance incentives if this applies in your company.